 His major piano mentors include Laurence Davis, Eric Van De Vort, and Joseph Gurt.
 He received both his formal and informal Suzuki teacher training from Renee Robbins and Armena Marderosian.

 Mr. Flurry is an experienced collaborator and educator.
 At the University of Michigan’s School of Music, he served as Associate Director of the Center for Performing Arts and Technology and adjunct professor.
 He has collaborated with artists to create multimedia children CD-ROMs for many different publishers, including Disney, Hasbro, Mattel, Scholastic, Crayola, IBM, and Harper Collins.
 Mr. Flurry has led residencies in composition across Arizona with classes and ensembles from elementary schools, middle schools, high schools, community colleges, and the Navajo reservation.
 Before its closure, he served as composer member of the Arizona Arts Roster for 12 consecutive years.
+He has led a collaborative effort between Chaparral Arts, Inc., Yavapai College, Yavapai College Performing Arts Center, and Prescott Chorale to form Arizona Philharmonic, a regional professional orchestra designed to serve the needs of Prescott-area productions.

 Currently, Mr. Flurry and his family reside in Prescott, Arizona.
 There he composes, teaches composition and piano, and is an adjunct professor for Yavapai Community College and an occasional mentor for Prescott College.
 He and his wife Maria regularly perform together all across Arizona as the duo Sticks and Tones.